tlebryk/custom_wire_protocol/readme.md

 -   All computers should be on the **same Wi-Fi** or **LAN network**.
 -   If connecting over the **internet**, ensure that port forwarding is configured.

-### 1. Start the Server

-Choose one computer to act as the **server**.
-This computer will run the WebSocket server and handle multiple client connections.

 #### Step 1: Find the Server’s Local IP Address